Churnet Valley Railway

-The Churnet Valley Railway is a preserved standard gauge heritage railway in the Staffordshire Moorlands of Staffordshire, England.
-It operates on part of the former Churnet Valley Line.which was opened by the North Staffordshire Railway.
+The Churnet Valley Railway is a preserved standard gauge heritage railway running through the Staffordshire Moorlands and the valley of the River Churnet in Staffordshire, England.
+It operates along part of the former Churnet Valley Line, which was opened by the North Staffordshire Railway in 1849, and the Waterhouses branch line which opened in 1905.
+The section from Kingsley and Froghall to Leek closed to passengers in January 1965 and to freight from Oakamoor to Stoke-on-Trent in 1988; and the Waterhouses branch closed to passenger traffic in 1935, with the final freight running in 1988.
+The preservation society began in 1971 with a small demonstration line in the goods yard at Cheddleton, before beginning operations over the former Churnet Valley Line in 1996 following withdrawal of the final freight services in 1988.

-The railway is roughly 10+1/2 mi long from Kingsley and Froghall to Ipstones.
-The land from Leek Brook Junction to Ipstones was opened by Moorland & City Railways (MCR) in 2010 after they took a lease out from Network Rail.
-This has subsequently been purchased by the Churmet Valley Railway.
-The main stations along the line are Kingsley and Froghall, Consall, Cheddleton and Leek Brook (which is only used as a run around loop).
-Work has begun to extend the line to the town of Leek which will act as the northern terminus of the line.
-The line between Leek and Waterhouses has also been reopened as part of the heritage railway far as Ipstones.
+The line is roughly 10+1/2 mi long from Kingsley & Froghall to Ipstones.
+The line from Leek Brook Junction to Ipstones was opened by Moorland & City Railways (MCR) in 2010 after they took a lease out from Network Rail.
+This has subsequently been purchased by the Churnet Valley Railway.
+The main stations along the line are Kingsley and Froghall, Consall, Cheddleton, Leek Brook and Ipstones (which is only used as a run around loop).

+An extension to the town of Leek which will act as the northern terminus of the CVR was completed in late 2024.